When I think of all the possible ways I have in my workshop to cut wood, the jigsaw is the most flexible and versatile power tool of all.

 Which jigsaw blade is best for your project depends on these factors.

-To determine the jigsaw blade for your project, I’ve summarized these 3 steps in a handy template, which you can download for free below.
+To determine the jigsaw blade for your project, I’ve summarized these 3 steps in a handy template.

 To make it even easier for you, I have already made a small selection of high-quality jigsaw blades.